zendframework/zf3-web/data/posts/2017-03-15-nested-middleware-in-expressive.md

 ```

 You could then register this with any service that needs the pipeline, without
-needing to change their factories:
+needing to change their factories.
+As an example, you could have the following
+in either the `config/autoload/dependencies.global.php` file or the
+`Acme\ConfigProvider` class, if defined:

 ```php
 'dependencies' => [